-While it is impossible to predict every emergency that could occur, the following information is offered as a general guide for parents to help you plan ahead, prepare your students, and know in advance how the University communicates with students and parents when emergencies and critical incidents occur.
+While it is impossible to predict every emergency that could occur, the following information offers a general guide to help you plan ahead and understand how the University communicates with students and parents when emergencies and critical incidents occur.

 Regional Hazard Awareness

 As a University, we plan for all hazards.
 That planning starts with an understanding of the likely hazards we face as a community.
 Our student population comes from across the world, so the risks and hazards you are familiar with may be different from risks and hazards of the Charlottesville area.
 There is a wide range of potential hazards, but research has shown us that the most likely in this area are hurricanes and high wind storms; severe winter weather; and structure fires.